thalesant/formalabstracts/sphinx/Theorems/Divisibility_by_3_Rule.rst

 informally

-  A number is divisible by 3 if and only if the sum of its digits is divisible by 3.
+  An integer is divisible by 3 if and only if the sum of its digits is divisible by 3.

 preformally